mbed-ce/mbed-ce-dot-dev/docs/how-to-use/io-basics.md

 But what if you want to just get a notification only when a pin changes state, without having to constantly check it?
 Mbed offers the [`InterruptIn`](https://mbed-ce.github.io/mbed-os/classmbed_1_1_interrupt_in.html) class for this purpose.
 Just like a DigitalIn instance, an InterruptIn is constructed with a pin and optionally a PinMode, and can be used to read the pin's value.
 However, InterruptIn also provides the ability to set callbacks for when the pin rises and falls.

 !!! note "Pin Support for Interrupts"
     For InterruptIn to work, the pin you pass needs to support interrupts. _Most_ pins of _most_ MCUs do support interrupts, but not _every_ pin of _every_ MCU.
-For example, on LPC1768, the P1_xx pins do not support interrupts.
+For instance, on LPC1768, the P1_xx pins do not support interrupts.

 For example, suppose you wanted to count how many times a button is pressed.
 You could do that like this:
 ```cpp